-I’m not completely sure why fall is my favorite season, especially since it’s really non-existent here.
-And here is where I’ve lived most of my life.
+I’m not completely sure why fall is my favorite season, especially since it’s really non-existent here in South Florida where I have lived most of my life.

 Despite this, I still love everything about what the fall season represents.
 You know the start of a new school year, pumpkin latte, coming up with a keto peanut butter bar recipe and even the cheesy fake fall leaves in the department stores.